madelinegarrett/Lab-13-StatsSloths-/README.md

 oldMeanOceania <- OceaniaMeans[1]
 differenceOceania <- newMeanOceania - oldMeanOceania
 ```
+* Permutation: I sampled the number of deaths by poisonings for each country.
+I then calculated the difference in the means for the year 2016 and the year 1990.
+My null hypothesis was that none of the country's two groups would have the same mean and my test statistic was the difference in sample means.

 ### Kevin's Section:
 * Question: Are burn deaths increasing or decreasing across the world?